-- 63. Special severance payments are payments that are discretionary and additional to those arising from statutory and contractual redundancy or severance terms.
-In cases where non contractual/non statutory severance payments are £50,000 or more, approval must be sought from the Department for Education (DfE). - 64.
-In addition, DfE approval will be obtained before making a special staff severance payment where: - a. an exit package which includes a special severance payment is at, or above, £100,000, and/or - b. the employee earns over £150,000. - 65.
-Regardless of the above, any special severance payment which is novel, contentious or repercussive, of whatever value, will be referred to DfE for approval.
+66. Special severance payments are payments that are discretionary and additional to those arising from statutory and contractual redundancy or severance terms.
+In cases where non contractual/non statutory severance payments are £50,000 or

+- more, approval must be sought from the Department for Education (DfE). - 67.
+In addition, DfE approval will be obtained before making a special staff severance payment where: - a. an exit package which includes a special severance payment is at, or above, £100,000, and/or - b. the employee earns over £150,000. - 68.
+Regardless of the above, any special severance payment which is novel, contentious or repercussive, of whatever value, will be referred to DfE for approval. - 69.
+Before any special severance payments are made, the College will obtain legal advice.
+The payment will be approved collectively by SMT unless the payment relates to a member of SMT in which case it will be referred to the Corporation.
+Payments of this kind will be brought to the attention of the external auditors.